malthejorgensen/blagblogblag.com/_drafts/2016-03-11-Remote-debugging-with-rpdb2.md

 Here you most likely wanna hit `g<ENTER>` unless you wanna set up some breakpoints first.
 That can be done with the `b` command.

-Finally I could actually get to my error -- the error was however catched at the very top-level of the program, so I had to dig out the traceback of the caught exception
+Finally I got to my actual error -- the error was however caught at the very top-level of the program, so I had to dig out the traceback of the caught exception:
-myself:

     > exec import traceback
     Textual output will be done at the debuggee.